soif/MySensors_Template/readme.md

 Please read the [documentation](description.md), for more information.

-We're currently discussing it at [MySensors forums] (http://forum.mysensors.org/category/30/openhardware-io).
+We're currently discussing it at [MySensors forums](http://forum.mysensors.org/topic/2915/rfc-lazy-submission-to-openhardware-io-using-github).